mcgillij/mcgillij.dev/content/installing-arch.rst

 You may be asking, where's my *graphix*, well now you get to choose which Desktop environment, Window manager and login manager if any that you want to use.
 What we have here is called **bare bones** system.
 From here you could run a minimalistic server configuration, create a cloud image, setup a gaming machine or all of the above.

-Generally you don't get to make these decisions when installing other distro's, and this is the reason I recommend having an opinion on you want to be running prior to installing Arch.
+Generally you don't get to make these decisions when installing other distro's, and this is the reason I recommend having an opinion or goals prior to installing Arch.

 While it is possible to install just about every DE / WM available out of the box, it's nice to actually get to choose which one you want to run rather than leaving that decision upto the distribution maintainers that may have been trying to solve different problems than you.

-Maybe I'll make another article on what things I generally do after installation.

-But I'll leave you with this.
-Learn to use **pacman** since it's Arch's package manager, and it does a great job of resolving all the dependencies between packages.

-Here's a few packages I recommend installing: `lightdm, i3, alacritty, py3status, firefox, flameshot, strawberry, steam` these should all be available using pacman.

 My installed packages
 *********************